 Amore has been a critic since 2005 and is highly recognized for her contributions to leading publications and authoring catalogue essays for artists, museums and arts organizations.
 In 2006, Amore was appointed by the Jewish Museum of Australia to curate a large-scale exhibition, Bal Taschit Thou Shalt Not Destroy, featuring over thirty-five artists including Mikala Dwyer, Sam Leach and Lisa Roet who examined religious belief systems by returning to the earliest readings of the Torah, the Talmud and biblical prescriptions about the environment, within a contemporary framework.
 She was the exhibition manager for a contemporary art space in Melbourne, Australia for over seven years, where she managed Australia's significant and important contemporary artists.
 She received a Masters of Fine Arts (MFA) in Art Criticism and Writing, at the School of Visual Arts in 2014, and a B.A in Philosophy, History of Ideas, and a B.A in Creative Writing (Literature) (Double) and Art History (Minor) in 2005, where she graduated with honors.
 Amore also undertook the Emerging Writer's Program, in 2006, at Gertrude Contemporary Art Spaces, Melbourne, Australia.

-WILLIAM STOVER, FOUNDER & CURATOR
+WILLIAM STOVER, CO-FOUNDER & CURATOR

 Attending art classes at the Carnegie Museum as a seven-year-old instilled in William Stover a passion for art, but it was a visit to the Carnegie International a number of years later, that inspired him to work with living artists.
 Since that time, Stover has held positions at a number of important and diverse institutions as well as worked independently to present the art of our time.